 Learn about blue lights & escort programs

 “Blue Lights are campus call boxes that connect directly to a dispatcher at campus police.
-In an emergency if your phone isn’t working or accessible, you may use a blue light phone,” Wysocki explains.
+If your phone isn’t working or accessible in an emergency, you may use a blue light phone,” explains Wysocki.
 Scope out the Blue Lights on your campus so you know where to head if there’s an emergency and using your phone isn’t an option.

 Wysocki also recommends looking into whether or not your college has an escort program — many campuses put these in place to make sure students get home safely from a late class, a friend’s dorm, or a late study session.
 “Depending on the school these may be ROTC Cadets or student volunteers.
 You can always call Campus Police directly and ask for an escort if you feel unsafe to get home alone,” she says.
 “If your campus has an escort program, use it.
 It is a free service that will help you get home safely.”